Tourism (with Foundation Year)UCAS Code: Combined Honours only – see combinations tab|Duration: 4 years|Full Time|Hope Park|UCAS Campus Code: L46

 In addition, studying Tourism develops valuable transferable skills, which prepare students for many graduate jobs and for other careers in both the private and public sectors.

-There are also increasing opportunities to study Tourism at postgraduate level and an increasing number of our students go on to train to be teachers of tourism and leisure.
+There are also increasing opportunities to study Tourism at postgraduate level and an increasing number of our students go on to train to be teachers of tourism.

 In your final year, your Honours Project can be completed through a work placement.
 This placement enables you to gain relevant work experience so that you can apply your tourism knowledge and experiences into a work setting.
 Please note that you must organise this work placement yourself.